numist/numi.st/_posts/2022-04-21-travel-uke/2022-04-21-travel-uke.md

 It's pretty roughly-built, but it was really close to the form factor I had in mind and that built-in compass was a very nice touch.

-Obviously the compass is a gimmick; nobody is wayfinding out in the wilderness with a map in one hand and a ukulele balanced on the other, but you know what people with travel ukuleles _do_ need to do regularly?
+Obviously the compass is a gimmick—nobody is wayfinding out in the wilderness with a map in one hand and a ukulele balanced on the other—but you know what people with travel ukuleles _do_ need to do regularly?
 Tune their instrument!
 A bit of searching and I found the [Fender Bullet Tuner](https://www.fender.com/en-US/accessories/digital-tuners/fender-bullet-tuner/0239979002.html); a perfect built-in accessory for my travel ukulele.

 ## v1